bigskysoftware/htmx/www/attributes/hx-sse.md

 ### Data Only Events

-Alternatively, servers can proved **data only events** that do not have a name.
+Alternatively, servers can provide **data only events** that do not have a name.
 In this case, Javascript (and HTMX) use the name "message" like this:

 ```text
 data: <div>Content to swap into your HTML page.</div>